nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 Returns how many RAW is owned and how many have not yet been received by **accounts list**

 --8<-- "unconfirmed-information.md"
     The pending balances are calculated from potentially unconfirmed blocks.
 Account balances are obtained from their frontiers.
-As long as you follow the [guidelines](/integration-guides/key-management/#transaction-order-and-correctness), you can rely on the **balance** for the purposes of creating transactions for these accounts.
+Prefer using [account_info](#account_info) for the purposes of creating transactions.

 **Request:**
 ```json